 The topper gadget method - The cleanest method for opening up a cooked egg is with the Rosle Egg Topper (affiliate).
 It’s the best way when you will be eating the egg right in its shell.

 The perfect soft poached sous vide egg temperature is 75° C / 167° F.

 13 minutes 30 seconds is the baseline time, but it depends on your specific eggs and preference.
 Test one egg out and do a little more or less time to make it just right for you.

 Yes, you sure can.
-While sous vide essentially eliminates overcooking for many foods, eggs and fish are a few examples of foods that can actually overcook in the sous vide water bath.
+While sous vide essentially eliminates overcooking for many foods, eggs and fish are a couple examples of foods that can easily overcook in the sous vide water bath.
 It’s important to stick to the suggested cook time and not leave them in longer.

 This list could go on forever.
 To start, you might want to enjoy your perfect poached eggs with some sliced toast.
 After that, add them to avocado toast, with eggs benedict, on a salad or just about anything else you could imagine.